microsoft/uf2-linux/README.md

 to `built/boot/*` so that it ends up on the SD card.
 You can also create your own `arcade.cfg` file if you have the buttons connected differently.
+The pin numbers in there are BCM pin numbers, not physical pin numbers, see https://pinout.xyz/

 ### "Burning" image